 When did economic growth begin?
 A traditional view holds that economic growth began with the Industrial Revolution around 1800.
 Recent work has challenged this view pushing the date of the onset of growth back.
 Crafts (1983, 1985) and Harley (1982) revised downward previous estimates of growth in Britain during the Industrial Revolution.
 These new estimates indicate that British output per capita was larger by mid-18th century than was previously thought implying that substantial growth must have occurred at an earlier date (see also Crafts and Harley, 1992).
 Acemoglu, Johnson, and Robinson (2005) argue that a First Great Divergence occurred starting around 1500 with Western Europe growing apart from other areas of the world following the discovery of the Americas and the sea route to India.
 They support this view with data on urbanization rates.
 Broadberry et al. (2015) argue that growth began even earlier than this.
 They present new estimates of GDP per person for Britain back to 1270.
 These data show slow but steady growth in GDP per person from the beginning of their sample.
+Finally, Kremer (1993) uses world population estimates to argue for positive but glacially slow growth for hundreds of thousands of years.

 An important facet of the debate about when growth began is when productivity growth began.
 We contribute to this debate by constructing a new series for productivity growth in England back to 1250.
 Figure 1 plots our new productivity series (solid black line).
 Our main finding is that productivity growth in England began in 1600.
-Before that time there was no productivity growth at all.
+Before that time our estimates indicate that productivity growth was zero.
 Between 1600 and 1810, productivity growth was modest at about 4% per decade.
 Productivity growth then dramatically increased after 1810 to about 18% per decade.
-These results indicate that there was a two hundred year transition period - 1600 to 1810 - between the era of total stagnation and the era of rapid modern growth that was ushered in by the Industrial Revolution.
+These results indicate that there was a two hundred year transition period-1600 to 1810-between the era of near total stagnation and the era of rapid modern growth that was ushered in by the Industrial Revolution.

 Our results help distinguish between different theories of why growth began.
 They suggest that researchers should focus on developments proximate to the 16th, 17th and 18th centuries.
 An important debate regarding the onset of growth is whether economic change drove political and institutional change as Marx famously argued or whether political and institutional change kick-started economic growth (e.g., North and Thomas, 1973).
 Reality is likely more complex than either polar view.
-However, our result that productivity growth began almost a century before the Glorious Revolution and well before the English Civil War supports the Marxist view-articulated for example by Hill (1940, 1961)-that economic change contributed importantly to 17th century institutional change in England.
+However, our result that productivity growth began almost a century before the Glorious Revolution and well before the English Civil War supports the Marxist view-articulated rigure 1.
+Estimates of Floudctivity III England for example by Hill (1940, 1961)-that economic change contributed importantly to 17th century institutional change in England.